Public Policy

 Specialized Certificate in Public Policy

-The Public Policy graduate specialized certificate centers on fundamental policy analysis skills along with core knowledge of the policy making process.
-The certificate will equip students with the core expertise and skills to identify, analyze, and solve challenging policy issues at urban, state, national, and global levels of governance, preparing them for policy-related professional careers that are related to their primary degrees in the public, private, and non-profit sectors.
+The Korbel School’s Certificate in Public Policy equips students with expertise and skills to identify, analyze, and solve challenging policy issues at local, state, national, and global levels of governance.
+The Public Policy Certificate prepares current and future professionals for policy-related careers in their primary degree or career fields across public, private, and non-profit sectors.

 Requirements